openwdl/learn-wdl/0_language-concepts.md

 **WDL language features**

-- Refactor long WDL files using `imports`, enables references to task described other WDL files
+- Refactor long WDL files using `imports`, enables references to task(s) described other WDL files
 - 1 workflow per WDL file
 - It's preferred to list the Workflow and task calls BEFORE the task descriptions in each WDL file
 - Multiple tasks per workflow are allowed in each WDL file